Gamaliel-Marines/Gamaliel-Marines/README.md

 ### "Hello there" - Obiwan kenobi

 # About Me:
-- I'm studying computer science at Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus Queretaro<br>
-- I'm always trying to improve and learn new stuff<br>
-- I like being challenged<br>
--  I’m currently working on Web development <br>
--  I’m currently deepening my knowledge in c++ and web development<br>
--  You can reach to me via mail: gamamarines@hotmail.com
--  And via WhatsApp: +52 4425226424<br>
+I am currently pursuing a degree in Computer Science from the prestigious Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus Queretaro.
+I have a strong desire to constantly improve and expand my knowledge in this field, and I thrive when presented with new challenges.<br>

+Currently, I am focusing on web development and am working on enhancing my skills in this area.
+In addition, I am also actively deepening my knowledge of C++, which I believe is a crucial aspect of software engineering.<br>

+I am always open to new opportunities and collaborations in the field of computer science.
+If you would like to get in touch with me, please feel free to email me at gamamarines@hotmail.com or reach me via WhatsApp at +52 4425226424.<br>

 ## 🌐 Socials: